apl-ocean-engineering/lsd-slam-pangolin-gui/README.md

 I've automated the building with a Rakefile (yes, I now, Ruby to coordinate Python, thanx).

+Assuming all the (non-Conan, apt-gettable) dependencies are in place,

 > rake debug:test

 Should work.